-Clot-busting drug safe for stroke patients taking blood thinnerMay 10th, 2012 in Cardiology /
+Clot-busting drug safe for stroke patients taking blood thinnerMay 10, 2012 in Medicine & Health / Cardiology

 Acute ischemic stroke patients taking the blood thinner warfarin can be treated safely with the clot-busting drug tissue plasminogen activator (tPA), according to research presented at the American Heart Association's Quality of Care and Outcomes Research Scientific Sessions 2012.